AlexCharlton/chicken-opengl-glew/README.md

     [procedure] (load-ply FILE BUFFER-SPEC)

 Loads a [PLY](http://paulbourke.net/dataformats/ply/) file. `FILE` is a path that may be pointing to a gziped PLY file. `BUFFER-SPEC` is a list in the form `((NAME VARS) ...)` where `NAME` is the name of an element in the PLY file and `VARS` is either a list of property names or, in the case of a property list, a single name.
-Two values are returned: a list of blobs which correspond to the buffers named in `BUFFER-SPEC` and a list of the elements that are in the PLY file in the form of:
+Two values are returned: a list of u8vectors which correspond to the buffers named in `BUFFER-SPEC` and a list of the elements that are in the PLY file in the form of:

     (element-name n-elements (property-name property-type))